 Unfolding almost exclusively within the confines of a Brussels family home which has become a battleground for pent up resentments and socioeconomic accusations, Joachim Lafosse’s After Love begins 15 years after the happily ever after marriage of Marie and Boris, as the couple painfully move towards separation and divorce.
-I sat down with Joachim (my thanks to Juliet Dante for her excellent translator skills) during the London Film Festival to discover his methods for creating a family unit in slow disintegration and how the discovery of the Stab One gimbal, a lighter alternative to the steadicam system, enabled the production to fluidly capture the long sequence shots of domestic hostility the story required.
+I sat down with Joachim (my thanks to Juliet Dante for her excellent translation skills) during the London Film Festival to discover his methods for creating a family unit in slow disintegration and how the discovery of the Stab One gimbal, a lighter alternative to the steadicam system, enabled the production to fluidly capture the long sequence shots of domestic hostility the story required.

 After Love (2016)